 The aim of our curriculum is to explore the big ideas in mathematics, encourage deeper thinking and independence as well as a secure understanding of key mathematical structures.
 It is not to produce a page of calculations, which is abstract to any real life situation.
 To support this approach we do not erase incorrect answers or approaches as they provide a valuable clue to the path a child is taking and is valuable assessment information.
-Mistakes are considered learning opportunities and correct answers are often just the beginning of a learning activity.

-Although maths is taught as a discrete subject, staff are encouraged to exploit cross-curricular links and provide opportunities for children to demonstrate their mastery of concepts or skills in other subjects (eg: science, ICT, PE, PSHE, topic).
+Although maths is taught as a discrete subject, staff are encouraged to exploit any cross-curricular links and provide opportunities for children to demonstrate their mastery of concepts or skills in other subjects (eg: science, ICT, PE, topic).

-It is the responsibility of teaching assistants working within any maths lesson to ensure they have read, and if required, discussed the planning with the class teacher and have prepared any required resources, including bespoke resources to support children with specific needs.
+It is the responsibility of teaching assistants working within any maths lesson to ensure they have read, and if required, discussed the planning with the class teacher and prepared any required resources.
 They are expected to provide feedback to the teacher on a daily basis for the children they have observed within the classroom.
-This feedback may be verbal or if preferred, written on their copy of the maths plan or on 'post-it' notes, or in a maths journal.
+This feedback may be verbal or if preferred, written on their copy of the maths plan or on 'post-it' notes.

-Learning in books is presented and marked in accordance with guidance in the staff handbook/assessment book.
+Learning in books is presented and marked in accordance with guidance in the staff handbook/assessment book 2017/8.